WeibelLab/hxi-website/content/publication/artemis-chi2021/index.md

   - Michael Yip
   - Nadir Weibel
 doi: 10.1145/3411764.3445576
-publication: In *Conference on Human Factors in Computing 2021 (CHI2021)*
+publication: In *Conference on Human Factors in Computing 2021 (CHI 2021)*
 publication_short: In *CHI 2021*
 abstract: Traumatic injuries require timely intervention, but medical expertise is not always available at the patient’s location.
 Despite recent advances in